 T minus 122-92 days/3-4 months: Intensive Revision Starts

 Now is the time when the strength of spaced repetition really comes into play.
-The school summer holidays have started and your AS exams are completely out of the way.
+The school summer holidays have started and your would-be exams are completely out of the way.

 By all means, enjoy the holiday and don’t make it completely about revision, but make sure you stick to the plan you created.